wklsh/monorepo-yarn-workspaces-nextjs/README.md

 # Using common react components across webapps
-- For a start, HelloWorld's import path will be `"../../../packages/common/src"`
+- Nothing much to this, just import components in as per usual.
+For reference, `HelloWorld`'s path in your webapp's index page would be `../../../packages/common/components/HelloWorld/HelloWorld`.